met0mur/blinkbus/README.md

 * **The input and output of the** signal correspond to the specific pins of the arduino.
 * **The level of illumination**.
 To simplify it, 4 levels are accepted.
 Off, On and two intermediate ones for working with pwm.
 * **The processor of the zone**.
 A block that controls the behavior of one "zone" of lighting.
-It takes into account all incoming signals, sucks the state and changes it if necessary.
+It takes into account all incoming signals, change the state it if necessary.
 * **Gesture**.
 A certain sequence of input signals that matches the specified ones.
 One click.
 Double.
 Triple.
 A long click.
 Hold.
 Click+Hold.
 When performing a gesture, a scene can be activated.
 * **Scene**.
 A predefined set of zones or outputs.
 * **Action**.
 The action is applied to the scene.
 One scene can be executed with different actions.
 Enabling.
 Shutdown.
 Switching.
 Rotation.